intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ### Patch Analysis

 The analysis environment is Windows7 x86.
 The reason we chose Win7 is that the size of the updated file was very small, making diffing more intuitive.
-The affected module was searchindexer.exe.
 We downloaded both patched and unpatched versions of this module.

 For win7 x86 those were: